 About 35% of these injuries occur in people who are 18 to 45, commonly during the course of their job or in accidents involving household products.

-The following are the three leading causes of eye injuries in Fort Worth, TX.
+The following are the three leading causes of eye injuries:

 About 2,000 workers suffer an eye injury on the job every day according to the CDC.
 Nearly one-third seek treatment in an ER for a work-related eye injury.
 Unfortunately, nearly 90% of the 800,000 work-related eye injuries that occur every year could have been avoided with eye protection.

 On-the-job eye injuries occur in many ways.
 These injuries often involve:

 - Penetration of objects like staples, wood slivers, or nails.

 - Scraping or striking injuries when tiny particles like metal slivers or dust scrapes the eye or larger items strike the face and eye.